unstoppabledomains/dev-docs/static/doc-templates/template-library-reference.md

 ---
-title: [Library Name] Library | Unstoppable Domains Developer Portal
+title: Library Reference | Unstoppable Domains Developer Portal
 description: This page details the public interface of the [Library Name] library.
 ---